vitaut/vitaut.net/_posts/2013-08-29-using-eclipse-cdt-in-ubuntu.md

 One of the first IDEs that I used was Visual Studio 6.0 (shudder).
-It was a daunting experience, both the IDE and compiler were buggy, I remember having to reformulate perfectly valid programs to avoid internal compiler errors, standard compliance was virtually nonexistent.
+It was a daunting experience, both the IDE and compiler were buggy, I remember having to reformulate perfectly valid programs to avoid internal compiler errors, standard compliance was something unheard of.
 I'm not sure how I didn't give up programming altogether.
 The reason I used it despite all the problems is that I didn't know about anything better at that time and due to the work requirements.
 Fortunately none of these is longer the case.